Skip to main content

-The franchise data moat: why networks collecting operational data now are building an advantage that compounds
+The franchise data moat: why systems collecting operational data now are building an advantage that compounds

-Proprietary data, not AI software, is the only durable competitive advantage in 2026, and franchise networks that instrument their operations today are building a compounding lead that is increasingly difficult to close.
+Proprietary data, not AI software, is the only durable competitive advantage in 2026, and franchise systems that instrument their operations today are building a compounding lead that is increasingly difficult to close.

 At a glance

-- Foundation AI models are now classified as "strategic commodities" by Gartner, meaning the software your network buys is nearly identical to what every competitor can buy
+• Foundation AI models are now classified as "strategic commodities" by Gartner, meaning the software your system buys is nearly identical to what every competitor can buy

-- Franchise networks that begin structured data capture now build their advantage every quarter; those that wait face a structural gap that grows continuously wider
+• Franchise systems that begin structured data capture now build their advantage every quarter; those that wait face a structural gap that grows continuously wider

 The commodity problem no one is talking about